turingschool-examples/electives/schedule.markdown

   - Goal #3 of session

 * Jamie Kawahara - "3D printing on the Lulzbot" (Student-led session, 2-4pm)
-  - how to pick a thing to print
+  - Pick a thing to print
-  - how to print it
+  - Set up the 3D printer to print the item
-  - how to make 3d scans

-* Andrew Carmer
+  - Make a 3D scan

 #### Friday, July 24